 The lower limit of "A" is connected to the base of a transistor T1 (BC547) whose collector is connected to a 12V power source and the emitter is connected to RL1.
 Relay RL1 is connected to pin 13 of NAND gate N3.

-Similarly, the high limit probe `` B '' is connected to the base of the transistor T2 (BC547), the collector of which is connected to a 12V supply, and the emitter is connected to pins 1 and 2 of the NAND N1 gate and ground through the resistor R3.
+Similarly, the high limit probe "B" is connected to the base of the transistor T2 (BC547), the collector of which is connected to a 12V supply, and the emitter is connected to pins 1 and 2 of the NAND N1 gate and ground through the resistor R3.

-The output pin 4 of the NAND gate N2 is connected to the pin 12 of the NAND gate N3.
+The output pin 4 of the NAND gate N2 is connected to pin 12 of the NAND gate N3.
 Output N3 is connected to input pin 6 of N2 and the base of transistor T3 through resistor R4.
 The motor is controlled by the RL2 relay connected to the emitter of the T3 transistor.

 If the reservoir is filled below probe A, transistors T1 and T2 are non-conductive and output N3 becomes high.
 This high power output powers the RL2 relay which drives the engine and starts pumping water into the tank.

-When the tank is full above probe A but below probe B, the water inside the tank provides the base voltage to drive T1 and RL1 is energized to keep pin 13 of gate N3 high.
+When the tank is full above probe A but below probe B, the water inside the tank provides the base voltage to drive T1, and RL1 is energized to keep pin 13 of gate N3 high.
 However, the water inside the tank does not supply the base voltage to T2, so it is not conducive, and the logic built around the NAND gates N1 and N2 outputs a low voltage to pin 12 of the N3 gate.
 The net effect is that the efficiency of the N3 remains high and the engine continues to pump water into the tank.

 When the tank is full to probe B, the water inside the tank continues to supply the base voltage to transistor T1 and relay RL1 energizes to set pin 13 of gate N3 to high.
-At the same time, the water in the tank also provides the base voltage to drive the transistor T2, and the logic built around the NAND gates N1 and N2 send high to pin 12 of the N3 gate.
+At the same time, the water in the tank also provides the base voltage to drive the transistor T2, and the logic built around the NAND gates N1 and N2 sends high to pin 12 of the N3 gate.

 The net effect is that the output at pin 11 of N3 drops and the motor stops pumping water into the tank.
-So if you want an automatic water pump control mechanism this is the way to do it the fast and easy way.
+So if you want an automatic water pump control mechanism this is the way to do it fast and easy way.

-MTS gathered worldwide Pump manufacturers into this online platform.
+IMTS gathered worldwide Pump manufacturers into this online platform.
 Browse and search for your next supplier with us.